-Romania: Filasa group sells wind parks construction right18.
-November 2014. / SEE Energy News
+Romania: Filasa group sells wind parks construction right, SEE Energy News

 French group Filasa controlled by Lacoste, two years ago announced investments in several wind farms in Romania.
 Despite its investment announcements for 400MW wind parks the company started to sell construction rights.